-Ordinarily, dismissal for cause will be preceded by a written admonition from the appropriate administrative officer describing the alleged problem and warning that the faculty member's contract status is in jeopardy.
+Ordinarily, dismissal for cause will be preceded by a written admonition from the August 2022 99 | P a g e appropriate administrative officer describing the alleged problem and warning that the faculty member's contract status is in jeopardy.
 (See Section 2.13.6.4, "Urgent Action," for the exception.)
 The warning must also stipulate a period of time within which the correction of the alleged problem is expected.
 If the faculty member does not contest the allegation and fulfills his or her duties, the matter is settled.
 If the faculty member fails to correct the problem, dismissal procedures or a lesser sanction may be applied.